kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

 --------------------------------

-The lengths of the fragments are given by the length variable and is regarding the segments that appear to have too many SNPs after the African SNPs have been filtered away.
+The lengths of the fragments are given by the length variable and is regarding the segments that appear to have high density of SNPs after the African SNPs (outgroup) have been filtered away.
 You will first look at these before classifying them into their most likely archaic origin